Company Policy: Everything You Need to Know

 Workplace Safety Policies

 Because health and safety risks exist in all environments, workplace safety rules help to mitigate damages caused by worker negligence.
-Companies create rules specifying workplace safety rule based on:
+Companies create rules specifying workplace safety based on:

 - Best industry practices